 Know How to Tell When Your Dog Is in Pain

-“When they’re in decline, they’ve lost [mental activity], [their] appetite is gone,” says Alice Villalobos, DVM, DPNAP, founder and medical director of Pawspice and Animal Oncology, a consultation service in Hermosa Beach and Woodland Hills, California.
-“We’re looking at a slowdown of everything.”
+“We’re looking at a slowdown of everything,” says Alice Villalobos, DVM, DPNAP, is the founder and medical director of Pawspice and Animal Oncology, a consultation service in Hermosa Beach and Woodland Hills, California.

-Every dog and diagnosis is different, but sick dogs generally need a lot of rest and low-stress activities, she adds.
+Every dog and diagnosis is different, but sick dogs generally need a lot of rest and low-stress activities, Dr. Pellin says.
 For example, if your dog has bone cancer, which increases the risk of fractures, it’s better to go for an easy walk rather than jogging or playing rough.

-Other gentle playtime activities include a subdued game of tug-of-war or fetch in a more confined area, Dr. Pellin says.
+Other gentle playtime activities include a subdued game of tug-of-war or fetch in a more confined area.
 Stop the activity if they are tugging excessively or getting too excited.

-“Because cancer mostly affects middle-aged and older dogs, sometimes just a nice snuggle on the couch can be a good way to spend time together,” she says.
+“Because cancer mostly affects middle-aged and older dogs, sometimes just a nice snuggle on the couch can be a good way to spend time together,” she notes.